 Study design and participants

 The study design and participants have been previously described (7) and are summarized here.
 This parallel cohort study used the UK Clinical Practice Research Datalink (CPRD) GOLD – a primary care database containing routinely collected electronic medical records for approximately 7% of the UK population that contains data on comorbidities using Read codes (8).
-A cohort of all potential XLH patients (1995 to 2016) was first generated using an initial list of Read codes and potential XLH cases were graded by two clinicians with expertise in XLH as either ‘highly likely’, ‘likely’, ‘possible’, ‘unlikely’ or ‘unable to determine’(7).
+A cohort of all potential XLH patients (1995 to 2016) was first generated using an initial list of Read codes and potential XLH cases were graded by two clinicians with expertise in XLH as either ‘highly likely’, ‘likely’, ‘possible’, ‘unlikely’ or ‘unable to determine’ as previously described(7).
 Four non-XLH general population control patients were matched to each XLH patient on age, sex and GP practice, all measured at time of first Read code pertaining to XLH diagnosis after a patient was one year of age.
 For the present investigation, only the potential XLH cases that were graded very likely or likely by either clinical grader (kappa for inter-grader agreement previously reported as 0.98 (7)), along with their matched non-XLH controls were retained in analyses.
 Linkage to hospital data was available for 58% of the cohort and this was used to record their Index of Multiple Deprivation (IMD).

 We interrogated the CPRD dataset using previously defined and published Read code lists (9) to identify diagnoses of non-communicable comorbid conditions for all included XLH cases and controls, with only the first occurrence of a given condition being considered per patient.
 Only phenotyping code lists that pertained to primary care diagnoses were used, i.e. aspects relating to secondary care hospital data or test data were not considered.
 All code lists are available from the open-access CALIBER portal (10).
-Specifically, a list of 273 conditions (supplementary table 1 (11)) identifiable in primary care were investigated, all of which have been described previously as being involved in intensive health-care resource utilization (9).
+Specifically, a list of 273 conditions (supplementary table S1) identifiable in primary care were investigated, all of which have been described previously as being involved in intensive health-care resource utilization (9).
 We made an adaptation to one of these code lists, changing ‘wrist fracture’ to ‘non-hip fracture’ by adding codes for other sites including pelvis, spine, shoulder and tibia amongst other fracture sites.
 For primary analyses the 273 individual conditions were merged into 15 major disease categories, as defined previously (9), analogous to ICD10 chapters.
 For secondary analyses each of the conditions was considered individually.